Should High School Athletes Take Creatine?

 “His kidneys are going to implode by the age of 25!”

 The misinformation is passed on and on.
 Every kid is jealous that Meathead Matt has arms bigger than their legs and can bench more than everyone else can deadlift.
 He is the star defensive linemen, he is the All-State heavyweight on the wrestling team and he is the returning state champion shot putter.

 This begs the question.
 Should Matt be using should a potent supplement?
 What the hell is creatine anyway?
 Is it safe for high school age boys and girls?Creatine, creatine, creatine.
 Should high schoolers take this supplement?
 Is it even a supplement?
 These are consistent questions pondered by the typical athlete.
 Questions like: Is it an anabolic steroid?
 Is it legal to take creatine?
 Is creatine banned by the NCAA?
 Will it cause a positive test for PEDs?

 The misinformation is for real.
 Hate to say this, but it's fake news.
 The chicanery around creatine is horrific.

-So why is there so much negativity surrounding this wonderful supplement?
+So why is there so much negativity around creatine?
 We have our theories (looking at you Sammy and Mark, to name a few), but we are here to combat the inaccuracies and clean up the distortion concerning creatine once and for all.

 Let’s dive into why athletes, high-schoolers even, need to be taking creatine.